Tender salmon, earthy mushrooms, and melted cheese make this salmon mushroom recipe an easy dinner that’s ready in under 30 minutes.

 Instructions

-- Sauté the sliced onion with olive oil until softened and slightly translucent.
+- Sauté the sliced onion and mushrooms with oil until softened and slightly golden.

-- Spread the onions into the bottom of a shallow baking dish and place the salmon fillets on top.
+- Place the salmon fillets on baking sheet.
 Season to taste with salt and pepper and rub the tops with mayonnaise.

 - Serve immediately while the cheese is still melty and enjoy!